mujgule-devika/mujgule-devika/README.md

 I am a grad student at Northeastern University.
 I love a good design.
 I am into frontend development, UI/UX and HCI.
 Outside work, I love photography, art, museums, biking, working out and taking care of my milllion plants

-- 🔭 I’m currently working on my personal website, exploring three.js and brainstroming a React project 🤔
+- 🔭 I’m currently working on my personal website, exploring AI and LLMs and collaborating on a React project 🤔
 - 🌱 I’m currently learning React + TypeScript, React Native and Redux
 - 💬 Ask me about UI/UX and Frontend dev
 - 📫 Reach me at mujgule.devika07@gmail.com or [LinkedIn](https://www.linkedin.com/in/devikamujgule/)